Arsu-Lab/Arsu-Lab.github.io/Blog/BlogFiles/June2023_LLM.md

 ## Final Musings
 ### Panik?  <img src="./assets/panik.png" style="height:2em;display:inline"></img>

-I find SciFi novels often candidly reflect many aspects of the authors' (and by extension a larger community) psyche.
-Paradoxically, this makes SciFi a terrible guide to anyoe looking for potential misuses of LLMs.
-Afterall, the world of publishing remains exlusive and political.
-While a lot of media attention focuses on SkyNet and singularity scenarios, the real impact of LLMs will probably be first felt by smaller communities online and in the global south.
-Fake news have plagued gubernatorial elections in Indonesia since at least 2014, and have arguably profoundly influenced politics in the 4th most populated country in the world.
+I find SciFi novels often candidly reflect many aspects the author (and his society's) psyche.
+Paradoxically, this makes SciFi have a very narrow imagination when it comes to potential misuses of technology.
+Afterall, the world of publishing remains exlusive and political, and while media attention focuses on SkyNet and singularity scenarios, the real impact of LLMs will probably be first felt by smaller communities online and in the global south.
+For instance, fake news have plagued gubernatorial elections in Indonesia since at least 2014, and have arguably profoundly influenced politics in the 4th most populated country in the world.
 Nowadays anyone with a commercial laptop can spin up an army of fake profiles and use LLMs push specific political views, or conduct astroturfing on a massive scale.

 While regulatory measures are imperative, effectively enforcing them remains a considerable challenge.
 Fortunately, the field of research dedicated to employing [LLMs for fact-checking](https://arxiv.org/abs/2210.08726)  purposes is already active and holds promise.